Ishasha is the Best Place in East Africa to see Tree-Climbing Lions.

 “The Tree Climbing Lions of Ishasha” in Queen Elizabeth Park should be on your Must See and Do List for Uganda.
 Seeing lions sleeping away the day in trees is not an everyday safari occurrence.

 Seasoned African travelers will know that Tree-Climbing Lions are not something you will encounter on an African Safari.
-They are a rarity in Africa since they are terrestrial creatures not seen hanging out during the day in fig or acacia trees.
+They are a rarity in Africa since they are terrestrial creatures not seen hanging out in fig or acacia trees during the day.

 Ishasha is that rare place in Africa where these majestic predators have the unusual habit of regularly sleeping primarily in fig trees.

-Besides Ishasha, the other well-known places being Lake Manyara National Park and parts of the Serengeti, both in Tanzania.
-Ishasha is, however, considered the most reliable for tree-climbing lions’ sightings.
+Besides Ishasha, the other well-known places are Lake Manyara National Park and parts of the Serengeti, both in Tanzania.
+Ishasha is considered the most reliable for tree-climbing lions’ sightings.

-In recent years more tourists have realized that they can easily be seen here and have taken advantage of the opportunity offered.
+More tourists have realized that they can easily be seen here in recent years and have taken advantage of the opportunity offered.

 Why do the Lions in Ishasha Climb Trees?

 No one has come up with the exact answer.
 Some think it is culturally ingrained in the Lions.
 That it is learned behavior the lions acquire rather than their instincts.
-Nevertheless, for an adult lion to get up into a fig tree is quite a feat.
+Nevertheless, getting up into a fig tree is quite a feat for an adult lion.
+It is not a rare experience as in the rest of Africa, but the norm in Ishasha.

-Others, which include animal behaviorists, speculate the lions want to escape pestering insects.
+Others, including animal behaviorists, speculate that lions want to escape pestering insects.
 That they want to avoid the heat on the ground and catch a fresh and cooling breeze as they rest and sleep the day away after a night’s hunt.

 One added benefit is this.
-Being up in the trees allows them to observe the surrounding.
-See anyone approaching and spot potential prey.
+Being up in the trees allows them to observe the surroundings.
+See anyone approaching and spot potential prey and foe.

 Why do Lions Climb Trees in Ishasha?
-No one knows for sure is the answer.
-What is for sure is that Ishasha is the best place in Africa where to see them.
+No one knows the answer for sure, but what is for sure is that Ishasha is the best place in Africa where to see them.
+Be sure to fit a time to see the tree-climbing of Ishasha.

 The Best Way to see the Tree-Climbing Lions